Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] `[('Freshman', 'Sophomore', 'Junior', 'Senior'), (2019, 2020, 2021, 2022)]`
 - [x] `[(2019, 'Freshman'), (2020, 'Sophomore'), (2021, 'Junior'), (2022, 'Senior')]`

 #### Q14.
-How does "defaultdict" work?
+How does `defaultdict` work?

-- [ ] `"defaultdict" will automatically create a dictionary for you that has keys which are the integers 0-10`
+- [ ] `defaultdict` will automatically create a dictionary for you that has keys which are the integers 0-10.
-- [ ] `"defaultdict" forces a dictionary to only accept keys that are of the types specified when you created the "defaultdict" (such as string or integers).`
+- [ ] `defaultdict` forces a dictionary to only accept keys that are of the types specified when you created the `defaultdict` (such as string or integers).
-- [x] `If you try to access a key in a dictionary that doesn't exist, "defaultdict" will create a new key for you instead of throwing a "KeyError".`
+- [x] If you try to access a key in a dictionary that doesn't exist, `defaultdict` will create a new key for you instead of throwing a `KeyError`.
-- [ ] `"defaultdict" stores a copy of a dictionary in memory that you can default to if the original gets unintentionally modified.`
+- [ ] `defaultdict` stores a copy of a dictionary in memory that you can default to if the original gets unintentionally modified.

 #### Q15.
 What is the correct syntax for defining a class called "Game", if it inherits from a parent class called "LogicGame"?